 As indicated the JMPD was launched in March 2001.
 It was composed mostly of former traffic officers, former security and by-law enforcement personnel who were employed by Johannesburg metropolitan government at the time.
 The total personnel complement of the JMPD is now over 4300.
-The JMPD since its establishment.
+Some 2986 are police officers.
+Chris (M.C.)
+Ngcobo has been the Chief of the JMPD since its establishment.
 The JMPD has about 668 vehicles.